The Myths of Life Insurance

 Struggling with Life Insurance?

-Of the many different types of insurance available, life insurance is probably the least understood and most daunting for many people.
-Everyone knows life insurance is important and it’s good to have it, but there are so many misconceptions regarding it that people end up making poor investment decisions.
-We’re here to give you the truth about life insurance and maybe even clear up some of the many myths about it.
+Of the many different types of coverage available, life insurance is probably the least understood and most daunting for many people.
+Everyone knows this coverage is important and it’s good to have it, but there are so many misconceptions regarding it that people end up making poor investment decisions.
+We’re here to give you the truth and maybe even clear up some of the many myths about it.

-• First off, let’s debunk the idea that life insurance is simply too expensive.
-Life insurance is one of the least expensive forms of insurance, especially if you can get it while you’re still fairly young.
+• First off, let’s debunk the idea that protection is simply too expensive.
+Life insurance is one of the least expensive forms of coverage, especially if you can get it while you’re still fairly young.
 Most people only need a small policy, which can still be worth well over a hundred thousand dollars.

-• Many people tend to think the amount of money you’re paying for life insurance will go up if you’re diagnosed with a deadly disease like cancer.
-The truth is, it won’t be problem if you already have life insurance.
-With term life insurance, probably the most popular type of insurance, you’ll pay a set rate for the length of your term no matter what happens.
+• Many people tend to think the amount of money you’re paying will go up if you’re diagnosed with a deadly disease like cancer.
+The truth is, it won’t be problem if you already have an active policy.
+With term coverage, probably the most popular type, you’ll pay a set rate for the length of your term no matter what happens.

-• Think your spouse doesn’t need life insurance because he or she is a stay at home parent?
+• Think your spouse doesn’t need a plan because he or she is a stay at home parent?
 That myth couldn’t be more off base.
 Taking care of children is a full time job and who is going to do it should anything happen to the stay at home parent?
-Most people turn to day cares or a nanny in these situations, both of which are very expensive without the help of a life insurance policy.
+Most people turn to day cares or a nanny in these situations, both of which are very expensive without the help of a policy.

-• Some people think it’s best to wait to buy life insurance when they get older, but it’s actually the complete opposite.
-You should definitely buy life insurance while you’re still young.
+• Some people think it’s best to wait to buy protection when they get older, but it’s actually the complete opposite.
+You should definitely buy a plan while you’re still young.
 You’ll likely get lower rates and there’s less risk that you’ll be deemed uninsurable.

-• Despite what you may have heard, getting life insurance doesn’t have to be a hassle.
-There are hundreds of companies that offer their services online - you can purchase a life insurance policy in less than a half hour.
+• Despite what you may have heard, getting protected doesn’t have to be a hassle.
+There are hundreds of companies that offer their services online - you can purchase a policy in less than a half hour.

 Additional Resources: